 Members are encouraged to attend as many rehearsals however they should notify their section leader if they cannot attend as this helps with rehearsal planning.

-Members pay a weekly subscription of £2.50 even if they do not attend a rehearsal.
-A concessionary rate of £1.25 per week applies for certain other members (students, unemployed or retired, for example).
+Members pay a monthly subscription of £12 even if they do not attend a rehearsal.
+A concessionary rate of £6 per month applies for certain other members (students, unemployed or retired, for example).
+Payment may also be made in the form of an annual lump sum of £132 (£66 concession).
 In the case of extended absence this subscription may be waived.
 Specific cases can be discussed with the Treasurer.

 The band typically performs two or three formal concerts each year and also undertakes engagements during the summer months at a variety of venues across the region.
 These are almost always on a Saturday or Sunday and we normally play for about 2 hours each time.